oss-slu/oss.slu.github.io/blog/2024-12-12-tbe-initiate.md

 **For R Analysts**: Advanced statistical tools, maintained by Pranitha Bollepalli.

-**For Java Enterprise Applications**: Robust data processing capabilities, overseen by Manohar.
+**For Java Enterprise Applications**: Robust data processing capabilities, overseen by Yenkatarajalaxmimanohar Meda.

 **For High-Performance Applications**: Rust and C libraries optimized for speed and resource efficiency.